deltachat/deltachat-pages/ca/gdpr.md

         <tr>
             <td>Data from third parties</td>
             <td>
 Easy implementation in companies: Delta Chat does not process personal data on behalf of the controller and therefore <b>does not require any instruction or data processing agreement</b>.
-Easy connection with the own corporate email server.
+Easy connection with the own corporate e-mail server.
             </td>
         </tr>
         <tr>